atomic-penguin/chef-fundamentals/slides/introduction/01_slide.md

 Marshall University Staff

 * ITI Systems and Enterprise Applications groups
-* Effective tool for those who have used it
+* Chef has been an ffective tool for those who have used it
-* It is a risk that not enough people know how to use it
+* Chef can be a risk because not enough people know how to use it
 * Objective is to cover basic usage and principles of Chef

 # Course Objectives